memgraph/memgraph/.github/pull_request_template.md

 To keep docs changelog up to date, one more thing to do:
 - [ ] Write a release note here
+- [ ] Tag someone from docs team in the comments